Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction: Validation of reactor simulations

 In order to validate the Monte Carlo simulations that we use to compute the fission fractions, we performed a benchmark analysis of simulation results with available experimental measurements.
 Since direct fission fractions measurements are not possible from an operational point of view, we adopt an indirect approach, validating our burnup simulations with published measurements of nuclide concentrations in the spent fuel of a PWR reactor.
 Indeed, as shown in Eq.~\ref{eq:FF}, the fission fraction $f_i(t)$ depends on the concentrations $n_k(\mathbf{r})$ of the four fissile nuclides.
 If we neglect the uncertainties related to the microscopic cross section (which will be addressed in future analyses), it is possible to conclude that the accuracy in the estimation of the fission fractions can be traced back to the ability to reproduce the nuclide field (or the neutron flux, since these two parameters are connected by the burnup scheme).

 During the past decades, experimental campaigns have been carried out in order to obtain nuclide concentration data of irradiated fuels, through destructive radiochemical techniques~\cite{PIE_ORNL}.
 These measurements are considered internationally established and a recognised benchmark.
-In this work, we use the Takahama-3 data-set as a test case, comparing the concentration of the four fissile nuclides sampled in two spent fuel rods with the predictions of our Serpent MC simulations.
+In this work, we use the Takahama-3 data-set as a test case, comparing the concentrations of the four fissile nuclides sampled in two spent fuel rods with the predictions of our Serpent MC simulations.
 Among the various references in the literature, the Takahama-3 reactor has features very similar, in terms of neutron energy spectrum and fuel type, to those of the reactors that will be used by JUNO and TAO.
-Moreover, its fuel assemblies reached a high level of burnup, thereby enabling a time-resilient validation of the simulation outcomes.
+Moreover, its fuel assemblies reached a high level of burnup, thereby allowing for having a larger isotopic inventory, useful for a time-resilient validation of the simulation outcomes.